sdr-enthusiasts/docker-adsbexchange/README.md

 Take note of the UUID returned.
 You should pass it as the `UUID` environment variable when running the container.

-You will be able to view your site's stats by visiting https://www.adsbexchange.com/api/feeders/?feed=**YOUR-UUID-HERE**
+You will be able to view your site's stats by visiting `https://www.adsbexchange.com/api/feeders/?feed=YOUR-UUID-HERE`.
+The link with your UUID will be printed to the container log when the container starts.

 If you don't generate a static UUID, a dynamic UUID will be created when the container starts.